 2. The first half of the second century

 During this period, the books became more widely known, and began to be quoted as authoritative by other writers.
 By the early second century all four gospels and letters of Paul were known and used at all the church centres known to us today.
 In the writings of the church fathers most of the books in the NT are quoted as Scripture, showing that they accepted them as authoritative, and that they assumed their readers would also accept their authority.
-Only 2 & 3 John, Jude and 2 Peter are not clearly recognised.
-One of the earliest NT manuscripts still in existence is a fragment of John's Gospel from AD 125.
+Only 2 and 3 John, Jude and 2 Peter are not clearly recognised.
+One of the earliest NT manuscripts still in existence is a fragment of John's Gospel from AD 125, displayed in the John Rylands Library in Manchester, UK.
 This was found in Egypt, which shows that within thirty years of his death, his writings were revered, copied, and distributed over large distances.

 3. The second half of the Second Century